gititGoro/Pythia/documentation/whitepaper.md

         LegalContract: 0xF643724f52BC1316109D343E79b4Ba0dc2Faca88
 }
 ```
 The **LegalContract** property refers to the address of the deployed contract that acts as an entry point into the Ulex legal system.
-In this case, Aragon's Court System will act as a supreme court.

 # Attack Vectors
 The attack surface of Pythia is dependent on the vigilance of its users.
 The non-exhaustive list of attack vectors are: